 Here’s one fact right up front… All pets poop and stink.
 And eat.
 And cost money.
-Yes, it’s true!
+Yes, they do.
 But they also add a lot of value to the family.

-1. Pets are fun!
-Have you ever watched a Bearded Dragon hunt for crickets?
+1. Pets enrich our lives.
+They allow kids to learn about animals through experience.
+Have you ever watched a bearded dragon hunt for crickets?
 I had no idea that reptiles could be so fascinating until I had all these little boys who love reptiles.
 We have had a blast with our pets, and we have also learned a lot.
 Yes, I’m that mom who makes her kids write reports about the pets!
 (They never complain!)

 2. Pets allow kids to learn responsibility and to care for someone else.
 Yes, the novelty will wear off, but that’s where the “learning responsibility” part comes in.
 It takes work on mom and dad’s part, but enforcing the continued responsibility is really good practice for life.